solson/oos/README.markdown

 At this time oos contains no ooc code... it may be necessary to implement malloc/memory management before that can happen

+UPDATE: Never mind, oos' kernel is now written in ooc =)

 [repo]: http://github.com/tsion/oos